scottyschup/ruby-curriculum/meta/course-preliminaries.md

   * Closest gyms are Crunch Fitness and YMCA.
 * Wireless
   * Temporarily use Eucharist network.
 Password is "We give thanks".
-  * Don't torrent files, or none of us can use the internet.
+  * Don't torrent files (or anything else bandwidth intensive), or none of us can use the internet.
 * When garbage fills, tie up bag and bring downstairs.
   * Do NOT throw loose garbage into curbside bins.
   * Remember to tie up all garbage before placing in the curbside